openconfig/gribi/doc/specification.md

 A client expresses modifications to the RIB by sending a set of `AFTOperation` messages.
 Three types of operations are supported:
 * `ADD` - creates an entry.
 If the entry already exists in the specified RIB table, the `ADD` SHOULD be treated as replacing the existing entry with the entry specified in the operation.
 * `REPLACE` - replaces an existing entry in the specified RIB table.
 It MUST fail if the entry does not exist.
 A replace operation should contain all of the relevant fields, such that existing entry is completely replaced with the specified entry.
-* `DELETE` - removes an entry from the specified RIB table, it MUST fail if the entry does not exist.
+* `DELETE` - removes an entry from the specified RIB table.

 An AFT Operation is identified by its `id` in the `AFTOperation` message.
 The `AFTOperation.id` should be unique per `Modify` RPC session.
 It's the client's responsibility to guarantee the uniqueness during a `Modify` RPC session.